Coalllball/AcademicSite/content/post/re-designing-a-user-friendly-website-for-current-and-prospective-caregivers-in-the-girl-scouts-of-greater-new-york/index.md

 ![](sitemap4.jpg)
 {{< /spoiler >}}

-There are 60 pages intotal and we categortized them under 7 main sections. in order to make a working prototype to present within the time limit of one semester, we
+There are 60 pages intotal and we have categortized them under 7 main sections.
+To create a working prototype for presentation that best shows what the finished website would like within the time of one semester, we selected certain pages that relevent to what our users care the most.
+These pages include:
+- Homepage
+- Who We Are
+- Program Overview
+- STEM Program
+- Leadership Development Program
+- Trefoil Society
+- Ways to Give
+- Campaign for Girl HQ
+- Become a Member

 ## Re-Design the Website

 {{< hl >}} Apply Our Findings {{< /hl >}}

-#### How Do Others Do it?
+### How Do Others Do it?

 It is effective to learn from the competitors about their strengths and weaknesses.
 Our team analyzed the information structures and visual elements of six extracurricular program websites that target similar audiences.
 We then used this information to inform our own strategies and improve our own website.